 Perianes frequently appears in recital across the globe and is also a natural and keen chamber musician.
 This season he makes his recital debut at the Boulez Saal in Berlin.
-He also collaborates with regular chamber music partner Tabea Zimmermann for recitals in Germany and France, and together they will embark on a US recital tour supporting their new album release for harmonia mundi.
+He also collaborates with regular chamber music partner Tabea Zimmermann for recitals in Germany and France.
 Perianes joins the Quiroga Quartet once again for a tour of the Netherlands, Germany and Switzerland.

 Career highlights have included concerts with Wiener Philhamoniker, Leipzig Gewandhausorchester, Chicago, Boston, San Francisco, Washington’s National, Yomiuri Nippon and Danish National Symphony orchestras, Oslo, London, New York, Los Angeles and Czech Philharmonic orchestras, Orchestre de Paris, Cleveland, Royal Concertgebouw and Philharmonia orchestras, Swedish and Norwegian Radio orchestras and Rundfunk-Sinfonieorchester Berlin.